TouchDesigner/TouchEngine-UE-Samples/docs/samples.md

 This example is the same as the previous sample, to the difference that is is using a different pixel format within the TouchEngine subprocess.

+The Material used is different to accomodate the different texture format.
+Our texture here is not 8bit, so the Material used is using a Linear Color sampler rather than the Color sampler used so far.

 > 💡 **NOTE: A word about texture type, depth and limitations**
 >
+> ⚠️ Pay attention to the Material used in each case where textures are being passed in to TouchEngine or expecially received from TouchEngine to be used in UE.
+They are tweaked based on the content being passsed in / out, and the texture format.
+>
-> When importing textures (assets) in Unreal Engine, there is high chances that the default type automatically set by UE will not be compatible with TouchEngine.
-You'll want to make sure your asset is in VectorDisplacementmap mode (RGBA8, 8bits) or HDR mode (RGB, no sRGB, 32bits).
-Uncompressed textures should all work.
+> When importing textures (assets) in Unreal Engine, there is a chance that the default type automatically set by UE will not be compatible with TouchEngine.
 Please open an issue on Github and share your texture file in a .zip if you encounter issues with a specific file.
 >
 > Accessing a TouchEngine Component TOP output should always work and be converted to the appropriate texture type in the Unreal blueprint.